voxpupuli/puppet-postfix/README.md

 Example: 'root_catch@example.com'.

 ##### `satellite`
-A boolean to define whether to configure postfix as a sattellite relay host.
-This setting is mutually exclusive with the mta boolean.
+A Boolean to define whether to configure postfix as a satellite relay host.
+This setting is mutually exclusive with the mta Boolean.
 Default: False.

 ##### `smtp_listen`
-A string to define the IP on which to listen in the master.cf.
+A string to define the IP on which to listen in master.cf.
 This can also be set to 'all' to listen on all interfaces.
 If master_smtp is defined smtp_listen will not be used.
 Default: '127.0.0.1'.
 Example: '::1'.

 ##### `use_amavisd`
-A boolean to define whether to configure master.cf to allow the use of the amavisd scanner.
+A Boolean to define whether to configure master.cf to allow the use of the amavisd scanner.
 Default: False.

 ##### `use_dovecot_lda`
-A boolean to define whether to configure master.cf to use dovecot as the local delivery agent.
+A Boolean to define whether to configure master.cf to use dovecot as the local delivery agent.
 Default: False.

 ##### `use_schleuder`
-A boolean to define whether to configure master.cf to use the Schleuder gpg-enabled mailinglist.
+A Boolean to define whether to configure master.cf to use the Schleuder GPG-enabled mailing list.
 Default: False.

 ##### `use_sympa`
-A boolean to define whether to configure master.cf to use the Sympa mailing list management software.
+A Boolean to define whether to configure master.cf to use the Sympa mailing list management software.
 Default: False.

 #### Examples

 ### postfix::config

 Add/alter/remove options in Postfix main configuration file (main.cf).
-This uses augeas to do the editing of the confiugration file, as such any configuration value can be used.
+This uses Augeas to do the editing of the configuration file, as such any configuration value can be used.

 #### Parameters